CrowdHailer/plinth_cloudflare/README.md

 The following sections are some rough notes I have made build on cloudflare.
 I hope to turn them into more structured guidance with time.

+### Maximum outbound connections

+A single cloudflare worker can only have siz simultaneous outbound connections.
+Additional connections will be queued.

 ### Reusing Id's

 Getting an instance with the same Id will get access to the running flow, even if it has completed.